 Despite the challenges, agriculture, infrastructure, and other industries can be part of the solution.
-It will require both urgent work on the ground with local people and governments to address the degradation of nature and influencing larger systemic change globally.
+It will require working with Indigenous people and local communities, producers, corporations, and governments on the ground to address the degradation of nature and influence larger system change globally.
 WWF, alongside our partners, will deliver on both.